royalhemesh/Bank-Marketing-Profit-Optimization/README.md

 ## Usage

 1.  **Download the Dataset:**
-    The dataset `bank.csv` is required but not included in the repository.
-Please download the [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) (or ensure you have the correct `bank.csv` file).
+    The dataset `bank.csv` is required is included in the repository.
+Please download the dataset

 2.  **Place the Dataset:**
     Move `bank.csv` to the `source notebook/` directory (or update the path in the notebook).